ray-project/ray/doc/source/serve/model_composition.md

 ### Chaining DeploymentHandle Calls

 The `DeploymentResponse` object returned from a `DeploymentHandle` can be directly passed to another `DeploymentHandle` call to chain together multiple stages of a pipeline.
-There is no need to `await` the first response; when the first call finishes, its output will be passed to the second call and substituted for the `DeploymentResponse` that was passed in.
+There is no need to `await` the first response; when the first call finishes, its output is passed to the second call and substituted for the `DeploymentResponse` that was passed in.

 For example, the code sample below defines three deployments in an application: